-In August 2015, the Capital Advisory Committee (CAC) at Portland State University approved the creation of an all-gender restroom policy at Portland State University.
-Through the policy, at least one multistall and/or single occupancy all-gender restroom will be created in renovated or newly constructed buildings.
-Buildings that currently have only single-occupancy gender-specific restrooms will be converted to include an all-gender restrooms as funding becomes available.
-The policy was developed by the Standards Committee and the Campus Planning Office in collaboration with the Office of Global Diversity and Inclusion and the Queer Resource Center.
+In August 2015, the Capital Advisory

+Committee at Portland State University

+approved the creation of an all-gender

+restroom policy.
+Through the policy, at least

+one multi-stall and/or single occupancy allgender restroom will be created in renovated

+or newly constructed buildings.
+Buildings

+that currently have only single-occupancy

+gender-specific restrooms will be converted

+to include an all-gender restrooms as

+funding becomes available.
+The policy was

+developed by the Standards Committee and

+the Campus Planning Office in collaboration

+with the Office of Global Diversity and

+Inclusion and the Queer Resource Center.